Donated by Joseph Low in 1968 and 1972.

 This collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

-Low insists his own style developed from a reaction against and in spite of the academic training he received.
+Low insisted his own style developed from a reaction against, and in spite of, the academic training he received.
 Dissatisfied with his training, he initiated a personal investigation of the past's artistic voices which finally -- as he described it-- led him to a visual language that struck a chord within him.
-His work as an author/illustrator has won recognition from the New York Times and the New York Herald Tribune's Spring Book Festival.
+His work as an author/illustrator won recognition from the New York Times and the New York Herald Tribune's Spring Book Festival.
 His Mice Twice was named as a Caldecott honor book in 1981.
 Low's work has been shown in museums and collections throughout the United States, Europe, and South America.
 Some of his work has also been permanently included in collections at the Boston Museum of Fine Arts, the Library of Congress, and Princeton University.

 The Low Papers contain correspondence between Joseph Low and Lena de Grummond, as well as dummies, original illustrations and color separations for three books.
 The correspondence offers some interesting insights into Low's personality, such as his loathing for public-speaking, while the illustrations and separations help demonstrate the production process of book illustration.
 Not uncommonly, the illustrations bear the notations of either Low or the publisher, and those notes serve as a kind of indirect guide for those wishing to know how the illustrations and separations were married to the author's text.

 The Howard Liss Papers (DG0621)